Aortic stenosis: Auscultation

+Blood tests

+For asymptomatic severe aortic valve stenosis, the European guidelines recommend B-type natriuretic peptide (BNP) measurements to aid risk stratification and optimize the timing of aortic valve replacement surgery.
+In patients with non-severe asymptomatic aortic valve stenosis, increased age- and sex adjusted N-terminal pro-brain natriuretic peptide (NT-proBNP) levels alone and combined with a 50% or greater increase from baseline had been found associated with increased event rates of aortic valve stenosis related events (cardiovascular death, hospitalization with heart failure due to progression of aortic valve stenosis, or aortic valve replacement surgery).
+In patients with non-severe asymptomatic aortic valve stenosis and no overt coronary artery disease, the increased troponin T (above 14 pg/mL) was found associated with an increased 5-year event rate of ischemic cardiac events (myocardial infarction, percutaneous coronary intervention, or coronary artery bypass surgery).

 Electrocardiogram

 Although aortic stenosis does not lead to any specific findings on the electrocardiogram (ECG), it still often leads to a number of electrocardiographic abnormalities.
 ECG manifestations of left ventricular hypertrophy (LVH) are common in aortic stenosis and arise as a result of the stenosis having placed a chronically high-pressure load on the left ventricle (with LVH being the expected response to chronic pressure loads on the left ventricle no matter what the cause).

 As noted above, the calcification process that occurs in aortic stenosis can progress to extend beyond the aortic valve and into the electrical conduction system of the heart.
-Evidence of this phenomenon may rarely include ECG patterns characteristic of certain types of heart block such as Left bundle branch block.
+Evidence of this phenomenon may rarely include ECG patterns characteristic of certain types of heart block, such as Left bundle branch block.

 Heart catheterization

-Cardiac chamber catheterization provides a definitive diagnosis, indicating severe stenosis in valve area of <1.0 cm2 (normally about 3 cm2).
+Cardiac chamber catheterization provides a definitive diagnosis, indicating severe stenosis in the valve area of <1.0 cm2 (normally about 3 cm2).
 It can directly measure the pressure on both sides of the aortic valve.
 The pressure gradient may be used as a decision point for treatment.
 It is useful in symptomatic people before surgery.
 The standard for diagnosis of aortic stenosis is non-invasive testing with echocardiography.
 Cardiac catheterization is reserved for cases in which there is a discrepancy between the clinical picture and non-invasive testing, due to risks inherent to crossing the aortic valve, such as stroke.